NationalSecurityAgency/datawave-dictionary-service/service/src/main/frontend/README.md

     docker compose up -d
     ```

 3. Now if you go to https://localhost:8643/dictionary/data/v2/#/ you should be able to see the Data Dictionary Version 2 and if you go to https://localhost:8643/dictionary/data/v1/ you will be able to see the predecessor.
+If you can't reach it due to client certificate errors please download the [p12 certificate](https://github.com/NationalSecurityAgency/datawave-spring-boot-starter/raw/refs/heads/main/src/main/resources/testUser.p12).
+Once downloaded, on your browser (this is assuming you are using Chrome but should be similar with other browsers): go to _Privacy and Secrurity_, then select _Security_, then scroll down to _Manage Certificates_, under the _Your Certificates_ tab, click import and select the p12 file you downloaded.
+The password should be "ChangeIt", and now you are paired with the authorization service.
+It is highly recommended you change this certificate for yourself, more information to do this can be found at this [README](https://github.com/NationalSecurityAgency/datawave-microservices-root/blob/main/README.md#getting-started) for the Datawave External Services.

 ##### To Make a Quick Change
 1. If you would like to make a quick change either to the backend or frontend of the service, run the following: